holistics/dbml/CONTRIBUTING.md

 ### Setup

 DBML is structured as monorepo project.
-We uses [Lerna](https://github.com/lerna/lerna) to organize and manage multiple packages.
+We uses [yarn](https://yarnpkg.com/) and [Lerna](https://github.com/lerna/lerna) to organize and manage multiple packages.

-**Install Lerna first:**
+**Install Yarn then Lerna first:**

-    $ npm install -g lerna
+    $ npm install -g yarn lerna

-    # or if you're using yarn
+    # or if you're already using yarn
     $ yarn global add lerna

 **Clone and build DBML**: